The information on this web site is for smokers of legal smoking

 How do e-cigarettes work?

-Electronic cigarettes are battery operated devices that mimic the properties of real cigarettes.
+Electronic cigarettes are battery operated devices that can be used as an alternative to smoking.
 Pressing

 a button or taking a draw (depending on the model) activates the device.